DFKI-NI/robot_api/README.md

 ### Class structure

 Some considerations have been made about whether you might prefer to type `robot.move_base()` over `robot.base.move()`.
 In the end, the syntax is chosen to adhere to a meaningful component model.
 A base with localization and navigation capabilities is assumed to exist for any robot, and its functionality is encapsulated in a `Robot()`'s `base` variable.
-Additional components are available as separate field variables of `Robot()`.
+Additional components are available as separate field variables of the `Robot` class.
 The interface definition at this point is still work in progress.

+## Contribution

+Your contribution is very welcome.
+Much robot specific functionality is still missing for many of our robots.
+Please develop on the `develop` branch or a sub-branch of it, and use merge requests to merge stable implementation back.

+### Extensions

+Feel free to add further extensions as fields to the `Robot` class but keep in mind that these will exist then for all robots, even if they might not have the respective components.
+For example, `Base.arm` is such an extension.
+A gripper should not be an extension of `Base` unless we one day actually have a gripper on a robot's base without an arm.
+It could be an extension of `Base.arm` if you see benefits in encapsulating it further.

+### Connections

+By default, `robot_api` connects components lazily on demand.
+This means, for example, `actionlib` clients connect to their server when they execute something for the first time.
+Such mechnamisms are integral parts of the Robot API in order to offer convenience to the user.
+The user does not need to know about `actionlib` at all.